CelsiusNetwork/celsius-js-sdk/docs/institutional-partner.md

 ### Security

-1. Partners receive a **partner-token** and the **api-key** from Celsius Network that will be used to authenticate that partner on Celsius API.
+1. Each partner will receive a **partner-token** and the **api-key** from Celsius Network that will be used to authenticate that partner on Celsius API.
-2. Each request sent to the Celsius API is followed by the partner token and api key to successfully authenticate the partner.
+2. Each request sent to the Celsius API is followed by the partner token and API key to successfully authenticate the partner.
-3. Responses sent back from the Celsius API will be signed using Celsius Network's private key, and will be automatically verified on the SDK receiving end with the hardcoded public key.
+3. Responses sent back from the Celsius API will be signed using Celsius Network's private key, and will automatically be verified on the SDK receiving end with the hardcoded public key.

 ### Initializing the SDK